tiepdotme/joebuhlig.com/_posts/2017-01-11-17 - QBQ The Question Behind The Question by John Miller.md

 ---
 title:  "17: QBQ!
-The Question Behind The Question by John Miller [Bookworm]"
+The Question Behind The Question by John Miller"
 date:   2017-01-11
 categories: bookworm
 tags: